markwest1972/smart-security-camera/aws-lambda-functions/s3-trigger-image-processing/readme.md

 ### IAM Role

-1. Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AWSLambdaBasicExecutionRole" permission.
+1. Using the [AWS IAM Console](https://aws.amazon.com/console/) create an IAM Role containing the "AWSLambdaBasicExecutionRole" and "AmazonS3FullAccess" permissions.
 2. Using the [AWS IAM Console](https://aws.amazon.com/console/) you also need to manually add an inline policy to your new created IAM Role, giving permission to run Step Functions:
 ```json
 {